July 14, 2023

 • Pour the batter into the prepared pan and spread into an even layer.
 Sprinkle the sugar on top.

-• Bake the cake for about 25-30 minutes, until a cake tester comes out clean (when you look at the tester ignore the blueberry bits, they will be gloopy).
+• Bake the cake until a cake tester comes out clean, for about 30 minutes, (when you look at the tester ignore the blueberry bits, they will be gloopy).

 • Let the cake cool in the pan, then use the parchment sling to remove it to set on a cooling rack.

-• Cake is best eaten day 1 but stays moist for 2 days after.
+• Cake is best eaten day one but stays moist for 2 days after.

 • Store cake in an airtight container.